Last updated on July 28th, 2023

 - Metformin lowers blood sugar levels.
 Sometimes overdose of metformin or metformin with insulin or its substitutes can decrease these blood sugar levels resulting in hypoglycemia .

-- The symptoms of hypoglycemia are feeling of trembling and shaky hands, sweating, feeling hungry, confusion, decreased focus, sleepy, and difficult concentrating .
+- Hypoglycemia symptoms are trembling and shaky hands, sweating, feeling hungry, confusion, decreased focus, sleepy, and difficulty concentrating .

 - Sometimes improper diet along with metformin can cause hypoglycemia.